franco148/dotNet-Examples/UnitTests.ProjectExample/README.md

 	a) Moles is a 'detouring' framework by Microsoft.
 	b) Uses profiling feature of CLR to redirect method calls to custom delegates.
 	c) E.g., you can mock DateTime.Now
+6. Impromptu: Library that will lets us conform and dynamic object to any interface that we want which might sound really weird.